-Can bipolar disorder medication lead to weight gain?
+Can bipolar medication lead to weight gain?
 Well, not all drugs increase your weight but some of them do.

 Bipolar disorder is a mental health condition that causes extreme mood swings between high and low that affect a person’s everyday life.
 Episodes can vary from person to person, some experience them rarely and some often multiple times in a year.
 These mood swings affect the ability to judge, sleep, think and behave normally.
 As this is a lifelong disorder, treatment is essential.
 Treatment includes medication and different forms of psychotherapy.